HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## Adding Admin User Group Configuration in WAS Console for User Access Control (Optional)

-By default, if the configuration for the admin user group is not present in the console, users with manager level access only would be able to delete comments.
+By default, if the configuration for the admin user group is not present in the console, only users with manager-level access can delete comments.

-For security purposes if you need to limit the delete comments option into a specific user group you need to add the below configuration.
+For security purposes, if you need to limit the delete comments option to a specific user group, you must add the following configuration.
 In WAS Console, go to **Resources > Resources Environment Providers > WCM_WCMConfigService > Custom properties > New Property**.
-Input the details below:
+Enter the details below:

 - Name: comments.admin.group
 - Value: cn={user-group},o=defaultWIMFileBasedRealm
 - Type: String

-Note:

--   user-group can be any user group like managers, admins, editor, etc.
+**user-group** can be any user group such as managers, admins, editors, etc.

+Take note of the following:

 -   Only users with manager level access inside the user group can delete comments
--   After adding the configuration, a JVM restart is required.
-Also note that, we are in the process of including manager role to do all the operation on comments as per the portal access control feature.

 ![Adding Admin User Group Configuration in WAS Console](../developing_managing_content/_img/comments-admin-group.png)